 There are three four other unmade episodes that are known: 'A Room and a Ed' in which Sarah and Jimmy evict Ed out while Ed and Sarah's parents are away so Sarah can have the house to herself, causing Eddy to swing into action, completely fed up with Sarah's brattiness.
 'Luck be an Ed Tonight' in which Ed's horoscope tells him he'll have a lucky day, which leads Eddy to milk it for all it's worth.
 'The Amazing Ed' a talent show episode, little is known beyond that.
 And an unnamed episode in which Eddy attempts to start his own religion, canned by Cartoon Network because they knew it would have sparked a huge controversy.

 It's hard to believe, but this show was originally pitched to Nickelodeon as a Nicktoon.
 While Nickelodeon has a lot of radar-dodging shows, they don't go as far with it as Cartoon Network does (possibly because they don't want another The Ren & Stimpy Show on their hands), and Antonucci knew that if Nickelodeon accepted the show, a lot would have to be changed for content/demographic appeal/general Executive Meddling reasons.

 Write Who You Know: All the characters are based on either facets of creator Danny Antonucci's personality, family members, or people he knew growing up.
-The Eds were all aspects of his personality, Jimmy was based on a cousin, Jonny was based on a loner friend who spent time with a blanket, Rolf was based on his experiences as an immigrant, and the Kankers were based on a group of girls he knew during his 7th Grade school year.
+The Eds were all aspects of his personalitynote Edward being his middle name, Jimmy was based on a cousin, Jonny was based on a loner friend who spent time with a blanket, Rolf was based on his experiences as an immigrant, and the Kankers were based on a group of girls who harassed him in 7th grade.
 He probably (hopefully) didn't know anyone exactly like Eddy's Brother.